 Main Street Car Free Day Video

-Check out the video below for a better idea of what to expect at Main Street Car Free Day.
+Check out the video below for an idea of what to expect at Main Street Car Free Day.
 The video was filmed at the 2022 event.
-As you can see, there were lots of market vendors, food trucks and live performances to enjoy.
+As you can see, there are lots of market vendors, food trucks and live performances to enjoy.

 Other Car Free Day Events

-Elsewhere in Vancouver, Commercial Drive Car Free Day happens on September 6th, so a couple weeks before the Main Street event.
+Elsewhere in Vancouver, Commercial Drive Car Free Day happens in early September, so a week or two before the Main Street event.
 West End Car Free Day usually takes place on Denman Street, from around English Bay to Robson Street.
 In 2023 that event happened on September 24th, so a week after Main Street Car Free Day.
-Sadly, it was cancelled last year and it didn’t happen in 2025 either.
-Whether it happens again in 2026 is to be determined.
+Sadly, the Denman Street event was cancelled last year and it didn’t happen in 2025 either.
+Whether it does or not in 2026 is to be determined.

-Other Car Free Day events include Car Free Day Port Coquitlam in early September, and events in Surrey, Port Moody, New Westminster and North Vancouver (the last of which is part of that city’s Shipyards Festival).
+Other Car Free Day events elsewhere in the Lower Mainland include Car Free Day Port Coquitlam in early September, and events in Surrey, Port Moody, New Westminster and North Vancouver (the last of which is part of that city’s Shipyards Festival).

 Non-Car Free Day Street Parties